brlmski/brlmski.github.io/_posts/2016-12-07-ets-season-2-week-1-lookback-snazzy-name-proposals-accepted.markdown

 # Wrap up

-I was going to go in depth for the remaining 5 decks as well, but I can feel the quality of this article going to shit already.
+I was going to go in depth for the remaining 5 decks as well, but this is already long and I can feel the quality of this article going to shit.
 Apologies to Ilyak1986, Rourke, Crispah, and rewind.
 So overall, Stonescar Burn was as much of a monster as we expected going in.
 I don't have time this week to crunch individual MU %s for the deck, but perhaps starting next week I can add that to the docket for this series (probably not unless I figure out a way to automate everything.
 Though I did just discover the challonge log).